GRAB, GRABW Investors Have Opportunity to Lead Grab Holdings Limited Securities Fraud Lawsuit

-LOS ANGELES, May 10, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Grab Holdings Limited ("Grab" or the "Company") (NASDAQ: GRAB, GRABW).
+LOS ANGELES, May 12, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Grab Holdings Limited ("Grab" or the "Company") (NASDAQ: GRAB, GRABW).

 Class Period: August 2, 2021 – March 3, 2022